Get to Know More About CompTIA Healthcare IT Technician Certificate

 What the CompTIA Healthcare IT Technician Is All About

-CompTIA describes the certification as one that would cover the skills and knowledge required to implement, support and deploy healthcare IT systems seen in a variety of clinical settings.
+CompTIA describes the health IT certification as one that would cover the skills and knowledge required to implement, support and deploy healthcare IT systems seen in a variety of clinical settings.

 An article written by Ken Terry at Information Week, however, specifies that the new professional credential is geared towards those IT professionals who are in charge of installing and maintaining electronic health record systems.
 In fact, CompTIA confirms that one of the reasons why they developed the new certification is that a lot of firms are receiving tons of requests from doctors and healthcare professionals to assist in installing EHR systems.

-The new CompTIA certification would be able to provide value-added resellers with the additional technical expertise and skills, as well as general healthcare knowledge to take on these requests.
+The new CompTIA healthcare IT technician certification would be able to provide value-added resellers with the additional technical expertise and skills, as well as general healthcare knowledge to take on these requests.

 CompTIA's senior director of workforce development, Gretchen Koch, also says that there was a demand for a certification that was recognized by the industry that goes beyond just getting the certificate of completion for undergoing federally financed health IT training programs.